near/NEPs/specs/Standards/NonFungibleToken/Payout.md

    in `nft_transfer_payout`.
 If the balance adds up to less then the `balance` argument, the financial contract MAY claim the remainder for itself.
+3. The sum of the balances MUST NOT overflow.
+This is technically identical to 2, but financial contracts should be expected to handle this possibility.

 Financial contracts MAY specify their own maximum length payout to respect.
 At minimum, financial contracts MUST NOT set their maximum length lower than 10.

-Note that if either of the above two invariants are violated by the NFT contract, the financial contract has either too little gas or too little Near to complete the transaction AND that the NFT contract has acted in bad faith.
+Note that if any of the invariants are violated by the NFT contract, the financial contract has either too little gas or too little Near to complete the transaction AND that the NFT contract has acted in bad faith.
 The financial contract is NOT responsible for these failures, and in this case, MAY choose to not pay out any address in the returned `Payout`.

-It is further recommended that the financial contract "ban" the violating NFT contract from further interaction with the financial contract.
+It is further recommended that the financial contract "ban" any invariant-violating NFT contract from further interaction with the financial contract.

 If the Payout contains any addresses that do not exist, the financial contract MAY keep those wasted payout funds.